Escherichia or E. coli: Intestinal Flora and Bacterial Infection

 Possible Symptoms of an Infection

 Possible symptoms of an E. coli infection include stomach cramps, nausea, vomiting, and diarrhea, which may be bloody.
 Some people get no symptoms from the infection.
-In other people, the infection may give a few days of discomfort and then disappear.
+In other people, the infection may cause a few days of discomfort and then disappear.
 It may sometimes be serious, however, and even deadly.
 Symptoms generally appear after an incubation period of several days.

 The people who are most likely to suffer severe effects from the bacterial infection are those that are very old or very young or people with weakened immune systems.
-Anyone with diarrhea that doesn't quickly disappear or is bloody should visit a doctor.
+Anyone with diarrhea that doesn't quickly disappear or is bloody should visit a doctor, however.
 This advice is also important for someone who has severe vomiting or a high fever.

 Pathogenic E. coli strains affect the intestine, the urinary tract, the respiratory tract or, in the case of newborn babies, the meninges (the three membranes that surround the brain).
 The most common site of infection is the large intestine, however.